 That’s a bit specific, isn’t it?
-It’s not like there’s an Abominable Snowman of Pasadena to get confused with.
+It’s not like there’s an Abominable Snowman of Pasadena to get mixed-up with.

 Despite warnings from a bunch of concerned monks, a Tibetan expedition led by brash adventurer Tom Friend (Forrest Tucker) and British botanist John Rollason (Peter Cushing) sets out to find the elusive howling hominid known as the Yeti.

-Outfitted with the latest in fur coat technology, the little band, which includes a big-game hunter (Robert Brown) and an eyewitness (Michael Brill), dutifully climbs through blizzard-like conditions to establish a basecamp somewhere near Snowman Central.
+Outfitted with the latest in fur coat technology, the little band, which includes a big-game hunter (Robert Brown) and a traumatized eyewitness (Michael Brill), dutifully climbs through blizzard-like conditions to establish a basecamp somewhere near Snowman Central.

 Once in their tents, things get intense for the members of the expedition.
 As the howling and bellowing gets closer, Friend, Rollason, and the rest begin to bend under the pressure of the creatures’ approach.